Kemosabe’s 7 Senior Dog Care Tips

 My vet says I am in great shape.
 Yes, I have elbow dysplasia in my right elbow and stiff hips, but I don’t need Rimadyl or any other pain medication yet.
 I’ve never even had to have a dental cleaning.

-Kemosabe’s tips for caring for a senior dog:
+Kemosabe’s tips for senior dog care:

 1 – A good bed!